Theuerdank: Reception

 In 1519, Maximilian issued a privilege that granted Johann Schönsperger exclusive printing rights and forbade unauthorized printing (piracy) but this did little to prevent the work from quickly becoming public shareware.
-Tennant opines that this reflected the free-for-all atmosphere of the first century of the printing industry in the Holy Roman Empire.
+Elaine Tennant opines that this reflected the free-for-all atmosphere of the first century of the printing industry in the Holy Roman Empire.

 Martin Luther perceived the amorous narrative as a metaphor for the ruler's views on important matters concerning rulership.
-This inspired Luther to produce an interpretation for the Song of songs, according to which the dedication Solomon showed towards the bride was to be understood as dedication towards God.
+This inspired Luther to produce an interpretation for the Song of Songs, according to which the dedication Solomon showed towards the bride was to be understood as dedication towards God.

 H.G.Koenigsberger comments that the titular character is depicted as superhuman in physical strength but seems to lack foresight.

 Sieglinde Hartmann considers the work to be a representation of German Minnesang tradition.
 Hartmann opines that while Maximilian was a modernizer in politics and the application of new printing techniques, the work's content, character building and structure of narrative do not necessarily follow this spirit, but are quite traditionalist.
 The main female character (Ehrenreich or Mary of Burgundy) is the initiator: the story begins with her birth and it is her who orders the titular character (the bridegroom, Theuerdank) to come and serve her, instead of him wooing her; she is presented as the dominant partner while he is active and glorified but subservient; the fact the queen remains a virgin at the end of the story gives her an aura of mystification: on one hand, she is the progenitrix; on the other hand, she remains immaculate and unrestricted.
 Hartmann notes that Anastasius Grün perceived this meaning when describing the scene of Maximilian's death in Der letzte Ritter (1830) as well.